 - Create a .NET class that implements the IDynamicContentControl (contains Web Forms specific methods) or IDynamicContentView (for both MVC and WebForms) interface.

-- You need to register the dynamic content type using either the DynamicContentPlugIn attribute or by registering it in the episerver.config file.
+- You need to register the dynamic content type using either the DynamicContentPlugIn attribute or by registering it in the web.config.

 - The editor creates an instance of the dynamic content class, sets its properties and places it as desired in the EPiServer CMS HTML editor.